Classacre/22938292_Dissertation/gbm_noise_analysis/README.md

 ---

 ## Notes
+- All statistical results are now summarized in a single table and a single summary text file per analysis folder for clarity.
+Old .txt files with individual p-values have been removed for a cleaner output directory.
 - The pipeline now supports flexible comparison of gene expression noise and responsiveness across both methylation and H2A.Z categories, including their combinations.
 - All code and workflow steps are provided for transparency and future reproducibility.
 - You may need to edit gene names if your Seurat object uses a different format than the methylation annotation.